i-brnrd/patchLSD/README.md

 See [here](/TASK) for details on the actual task and programmatic implementation.

 ## Getting Started
-If you want to build a version for use in your lab; Download Unity (& dependencies); download this repo & build.\
+To build a version for use in your lab; Download Unity (& dependencies); download this repo & build.\
 If you just want to run through the task, a web demo version is available <a  href="https://i-brnrd.github.io/patchLSD/"  target="_blank">here</a>;

 ### Dependencies